 Licensing is a second level of credentialing, one that acknowledges a minister’s call to the Christian ministry and a corresponding commitment to vocational involvement.
 Licensing affords a limited measure of recognition and accountability.
 While it may serve as a step toward ordination, licensing should not be viewed as the promise of ordination.
 Licensing often satisfies legal requirements, as well as requirements imposed by such institutions as hospitals, nursing homes, and jails when these provide opportunities for pastoral care.

 Credentialing bodies may license ministers for terms of one or two years, at their discretion, depending on circumstances and the qualifications of the minister.
 A license is given on the condition of an annual review by the credentialing body.
 It may be voided by action of the credentialing body if deemed advisable.
-It may be renewed if the credentialing body judges the minister worthy of such continuing credentialing (Credentials Manual of the Church of God, 2007 revised edition, pp. 15-16).
+It may be renewed if the credentialing body judges the minister worthy of such continuing credentialing (Credentials Manual of the Church of God, 2019 revised edition, p.
+18).

 QUALIFICATIONS FOR CREDENTIALING VOCATIONAL CHRISTIAN MINISTERS: